Only Train Once: A One-Shot Neural Network Training And Pruning Framework: Experiment

 The results on CNN experiments are summarized in Table~\ref{table:vgg_cifar},~\ref{table.resnet50_cifar10} and~\ref{table.resnet50_imagenet}.
 In particular, we compare \algacro{} to its state-of-the-art counterparts by Top-1/5 accuracy, remaining FLOPs and parameters against the corresponding baseline (full model).
 We report the numbers of other methods based on the corresponding literature and leave as `-' if not reported.
 The best pruning results are marked as bold.

 \textbf{\vgg{} for \cifar{}.} We consider the standard~\vgg{} and the version with batch normalization layer after each convolutional layer, referred to as~\vggbn{}. ~\algacro{} partitions the parameters into ZIGs following Section \ref{sec.zig}, then trains and prunes the model via~\hspg{}, and finally constructs the slimmer model without fine-tuning.
 For \vgg{}, as shown in Table~\ref{table:vgg_cifar}, the pruned architecture of \algacro{} indicates that \algacro{} identifies similar redundancy of the intermediate and late convolutional layers compared to other methods, but significantly more of the early convolutional layers.
 As a result, \algacro{} achieves $83.7\%$ ($1-16.3\%$) FLOPs reduction and $97.5\%$ $(1-2.5\%)$ parameter reduction with the best Top-1 accuracy, which outperforms other state-of-the-arts significantly.
 For~\vggbn{}, among all, ~\algacro{} reduces FLOPs and parameters to the lowest $26.8\%$ and $5.5\%$, respectively.
 EC~\cite{li2016pruning} and Hinge~\cite{li2020group} achieve the same level of Top-1 accuracy as~\algacro{}, but are substantially outperformed when it comes to FLOPs and parameter reduction.
+We further present the FLOPs reductions per layer of~\algacro{} in Table~\ref{table.flops_reduction_breakdown} of Appendix~\ref{appendx.flops_breakdown}.